Mathematics at Alphington

 Key Stage Two

-To continue to build on Maths Mastery in KS1, pupils will need to continue to focus on fluency of number and the application of this across a range of contexts and problems.
+To continue to build on Mathematics Mastery in KS1, pupils will need to continue to focus on fluency of number and the application of this across a range of contexts and problems.

 By the end of Year 4, pupils should confidently recall multiplication and division facts to x12 and use these to quickly solve a range of reasoning and problem solving tasks.